 Recently introduced, the new Byrd Premium 2 promises vastly improved flight capabilities over the Byrd Premium 1 we reviewed last year.
 Repairing the only things we had concerns over, the second version of this premium powerful drone also now has a selection of cameras to choose from.
 Zoom lenses, infrared cameras and more are easily clipped on to this modular design.

 As one of the more powerful drones we’ve experienced, the Byrd Premium 2 is one of the smallest, folding drones that can take your DSLR into the sky.

-While we await official release of the Byrd 2, check out the GDU Byrd Premium 1 for $999 on Amazon today.
+Check out the GDU Byrd Premium 2 for $1049 on Amazon today.

 Intuitive Aerial Aerigon MK II

 If you have to ask how much it costs, you can’t afford it.
 A full blown rig from Intuitive Aerial can set you back $25000 or more, including Hollywood style monster video cameras.
 The idea of the Aerigon MK II is simple, put your camera in the sky.
 We’re not talking about mounting your phone, GoPro, point-and-shoot or even your DSLR, we’re talking about 15 lb professional camera rigs.